+Is there anything worse than getting into the shower only to be disappointed when the water pressure is less than stellar?
 A common complaint from new homeowners is that the water pressure coming from faucets and spigots seems too low.
-Typically, the water pressure in your home should be about 50 psi (pounds per square inch) When it falls below 40 psi and you begin to notice low flow at faucets, your first response should probably be to look for the reason.
+Typically, the water pressure in your home should be about 50 psi (pounds per square inch), but when it falls below 40 psi and you begin to notice low flow at faucets, your first response should probably be to look for the reason.

-But whether you are served by municipal water or have a groundwater well, many water pressure problems originate with old, corroded plumbing pipes or a water heater that needs cleaning.
-Or, if the low flow issue is found only at a single fixture, you can usually improve the flow by cleaning the fixture, which is easy to do.
+Sometimes, water pressure problems can be traced to the municipal water supply; these are problems you probably can't correct yourself.
+If you live in a rural area, the problem may originate at the well.
+Whether you are served by municipal water or have a groundwater well, many water pressure problems originate with old, corroded plumbing pipes or a water heater that needs cleaning.
+If the low-flow issue is found only at a single fixture, you can usually improve the flow by cleaning the fixture, which is a cinch to do.

 The pressure tank is the heart of a typical well system.
 A diaphragm or bladder inside the tank separates the water that gets pumped in from the well from a cushion of air in the top of the tank.
 A second pump pressurizes the water in the tank.